rbowen/presentations/raising_bar_presentations/slides.md

 No, you are not loud enough.

+Going to a talk and being unable to hear what is being said because the speaker thinks they are "loud enough" is *hugely* frustrating.

 No, they cannot hear you in the back.
 They're just being polite.

 No, you do not know how to project your voice.